simbioses/OBIB/cdxconnector/README.md

 * Building the **jar-test** file.

-  A jar-test is generate at the ```deploy``` phase.
-This jar contains a java client for submitting documents.
+  A jar-test is generated at the ```deploy``` phase.
+This jar contains a java client for executing the CDX operations.

-### Submit Document Client:
+### CDX Test Client:

-The Submit Document Client is a cdxconnector client that permit submit CDX documents directly from command line using CDA XML files.
+The CDX Test Client is a cdxconnector client that permit executing the cdxconnector operations directly from command line.

-To execute the Submit Document Client the following files are necessary:
+To execute the CDX Test Client the following files are necessary:
 1. cdxconnector-\<version>.jar
 2. cdxconnector-\<version>-test.jar
+3. CDXTestClient.properties configured with the location's info
-3. commons-codec-1.11.jar
+4. commons-codec-1.11.jar
-4. commons-lang3-3.8.1.jar
+5. commons-lang3-3.8.1.jar
-5. submit_documents.sh \[optional]
+6. submit_documents.sh \[optional]
-6. \<clinic-certificate>.pfx
+7. \<clinic-certificate>.pfx
-7. \<CDA.XML> or \<directory containing CDA xmls>
+8. \<CDA.XML> or \<directory containing CDA xmls> for document submission

 #### Registering a clinic

-To register a clinic to submit documents using this client it is necessary configure the following data in the **SubmitDocumentClient.properties** inside the *cdxconnector-\<version>-test.jar*:
+To register a clinic to submit documents using this client it is necessary configure the following data in the **CDXTestClient.properties** inside the *cdxconnector-\<version>-test.jar*:
 ```
 obib.clinic.<location_id>.username = <cdx clinic username>
 obib.clinic.<location_id>.password = <cdx clinic password>